Brook Benton

-Benjamin Franklin Peay (September 19, 1931 – April 9, 1988), better known as Brook Benton, was an American singer and songwriter who was popular with rock and roll, rhythm and blues, and pop music audiences during the late 1950s and early 1960s, with hits such as "It's Just a Matter of Time" and "Endlessly", many of which he co-wrote.
+Benjamin Franklin Peay (September 19, 1931 – April 9, 1988), known professionally as Brook Benton, was an American singer and songwriter whose music transcended rock and roll, rhythm and blues, and pop music genres in the 1950s and 1960s, with hits such as "It's Just a Matter of Time" and "Endlessly".

-He made a comeback in 1970 with the ballad "Rainy Night in Georgia."
-Benton scored over 50 Billboard chart hits as an artist, and also wrote hits for other performers.
+His last hit was the 1970 ballad "Rainy Night in Georgia".
+Benton scored more than 50 Billboard chart hits as a singer/songwriter and with hits he wrote for other performers.